 In England and New York, 'hygge' has also become popular, and several books have been published in the last year about the topic in English, and it`s also trending on social media.

-The term is often mentioned in the same paragraph that reminds us that Danes are the happiest people in the world in 2022.
+The term is often mentioned in the same paragraph that reminds us that Danes is the second happiest people in the world in 2022.
 Finland is the happiest people.